Indy 200 at Mid-Ohio: Race history

-Race scheduling
+Race Scheduling

 Two-time Mid-Ohio winner Bobby Rahal at the 1996 race.

 In early years of the event under CART, the race was scheduled for Labor Day weekend.
 In 1990, it was pushed back two weeks into mid-September.
 Rain and cooler temperatures, however, prompted officials to move the race to the summer.
 For 1994, it was situated in early to mid-August, the weekend after the Brickyard 400.

 When the race was revived by the Indy Racing League in 2007, it was placed in July.
 Carried by ABC, it was immediately followed final round coverage of the British Open.
 The lead-in created usually a strong television audience, but it was at the risk of the golf tournament running long due to a playoff, as it did in 2007.
 Starting in 2009, the race got moved back to its early August slot.

-In 2020, due to the COVID-19 pandemic, the race originally scheduled for August 16 was moved up to the weekend of August 8–9 and was expanded to a doubleheader.
+In 2020, due to the COVID-19 pandemic, the race originally scheduled for August 16 as it was moved up to the weekend of August 8–9 and was expanded to a doubleheader.
 It was to be the final race prior to the Indianapolis 500.
 Days later, however, it was postponed until a later date.
 Eventually, the doubleheader was rescheduled for the weekend of September 12–13.
 In 2021, the race was moved to July 4, and was held as a television doubleheader with the NASCAR Cup Series race at Road America.